Abu-Taher-web/Internship/README.md

 - The introduction section doesn't introduce the problem.
 - Testbed setup is not clear.
 It is not clear how data passes from one node to another.
 The mechanism for the handover and docker app migration decision-making process is not clear.

-### Title: Edge computing server placement with capacitated location allocation.
+### 9. Edge computing server placement with capacitated location allocation.
 **Note:**
 - The PanOulu Wifi dataset needs to be inspected.
 - Github R based code link: [Github Ripo](https://github.com/terolahderanta/rpack)